Usain Bolt Shares First Photos Of Daughter Olympia Lightning

 Former Olympic athlete Usain Bolt shared the first pictures of his daughter, Olympia Lightning, Tuesday afternoon on Instagram.
-He uploaded a set of pictures featuring baby Olympia with her mother, girlfriend Kasi Bennett, in celebration of the latter’s birthday.
-Jamaica-born Bolt may be the fastest man in the world when it comes to sprinting, but baby Olympia may have found the fastest way to our hearts.
+He uploaded a set of pictures featuring baby Olympia with her mother, girlfriend Kasi Bennett, in celebration of the latter’s 21st birthday.
+Bennett gave birth to Olympia Lightning in May.

 In the first picture of the set, Bennett posed in a strapless, champagne-colored gown.
 She looked down at Olympia as she cradled her daughter in her arms.
-The room appeared to be set up for a formal photo shoot, with mother and daughter seated in front of a floral backdrop — featuring water lilies — held up on either side by a pair of tripods.
+The room appeared to be set up for a formal photoshoot, with mother and daughter seated in front of a floral backdrop — featuring water lilies — held up on either side by a pair of tripods.

+The second photo showed Olympia Lightning resting on what appeared to be a fur-style blanket.
+The baby was wrapped in a pink onesie, with a ruched style that made it appear that she was wearing a ballroom gown.
+The princess style of her outfit was evident in the flower-style detailing that circled around Olympia Lightning’s midsection, creating the appearance that she was wearing some type of belt.
+Usain and Kasi’s baby wore a matching hat, made of the same pink material with the flower detailing and scrunching style.

 View this post on Instagram